-Thank you to everyone who attended our Speakers Series webinars for 2024.
-Building on our successful webinars in 2023, OMSSA brings in guest speakers to discuss topics and issues you want to hear more about in the human services sectors.
+OMSSA is pleased to announce the return of our Speakers Series webinars for 2024.
+Building on our successful webinars in 2023, OMSSA will bring in guest speakers to discuss topics and issues you want to hear more about in the human services sectors.
 These webinars will be hosted by the Association.

 There is no cost to attend this webinar, but registration is required.
 Please click on the registration link associated with each webinar to complete the process.
 Please note: Speakers and sessions are subject to change.
 Members who have questions can contact OMSSA at communications@omssa.com.